Ingrid Stahlbrand Kassler Memorial Scholarship!

-The Ingrid Stahlbrand Kassler Memorial Scholarship has reached $75,000.
+The Ingrid Stahlbrand Kassler Memorial Scholarship has reached $80,000.
 Our next milestone is to get the fund above $100,000 so two scholarships can be provided in memory of Ingrid each year.
-If additional contributions can bring this fund to $100,000, a generous anonymous donor will match the $25k raised, bringing the scholarship endowment to $125,000!
 Please help us spread the word!

 This page was originally created to honor the legacy of beloved WWU German Professor Ingrid Stahlbrand Kassler and fundraise for a scholarship that was established in her memory.